Caption: Cartoon of a Kerr black hole.

 Kerr black holes have mass and angular momentum, but zero net electric charge.

-Note that the more slowly rotating the Kerr black hole, the more closely it are approximates a Schwarzschild black hole and, in fact, to some degree all black holes can be approximated as Schwarzschild black holes
+Note that the more slowly rotating the Kerr black hole, the more closely it are approximates a Schwarzschild black hole and, in fact, to some degree all black holes can be approximated as Schwarzschild black holes.

-Note also that there are always astronomical perturbations, and so the black holes can only ever approach the ideal behavior of Kerr black holes and Schwarzschild black holes.
+To reiterate with a bit of extention, there are always astronomical perturbations, and so the black holes can only ever approach the ideal behavior of Kerr black holes and Schwarzschild black holes.

 It was once thought that Kerr-Newman black holes were unlikely to actually exist, but since circa 2015 their existence has become more of a possibility.